isovector/reasonablypolymorphic.com/site/posts/2019-05-25-faking-fundeps.markdown

 foo = modify (+ 1)
 ```

-Such a thing compilers and runs no problem.
+Such a thing compiles and runs no problem.
 There are no surprises here for any
 Haskell programmers who have ever run into `mtl`.
 But the reason it works is
 actually quite subtle.
 If we look at the type of `modify` we see: